-This is how strong friendships often develop – by being housemates, neighbors, by traveling, or camping together.
+This is how some of my strong friendships have developed – by being housemates or neighbors, or by traveling, or camping together.
 When we began homeschooling, our group of new friends bonded through multi-day camp outs, which meant living in community: cooking meals, sleeping, singing, talking, and playing games together for hours on end.
 Those people became our family’s best friends.
 As we aged, everyone’s focus turned to work and family, and time together with friends was more limited, and those group vacations fell away.

 Now, with our imported friends, we get to extend old friendships into deeper ones, and newer friends become closer.
-It’s a camaraderie I didn’t expect when we moved away, thinking rather that we’d keep up via brief visits, occasional phonecalls, social media, or that in fact we’d grow apart.
+It’s a camaraderie I didn’t expect when we moved away, thinking rather that we’d keep up via brief visits, occasional phonecalls, social media, or that in fact we would grow apart.

-When we go back to visit folks all over California it’s the same thing kind of connection; we stay in friends’ homes, camp with our music buddies, go to multi-day weddings, and the relationships, the extended conversations, the fun and games and bonding continue to flourish.
+Now when we go back to visit folks all over California, it’s the same kind of connection; we stay in friends’ homes, camp with our music buddies, go to multi-day weddings, and the relationships, the extended conversations, the fun and games and bonding continue to flourish.
 I now hang out with friends in a way that we didn’t have time for when we lived just a few miles away from each other.